Indirect search of Heavy Neutral Leptons using the DUNE Near Detector: Theoretical Framework

 with $\alpha=e,\mu$.
 Fig. \ref{img-br2SMLight} illustrates the dependence on $m_N$ of the factor $\mathcal{K}^\mu$ for several parents assuming $|U_{\mu4}|^2 = 10^{-4}$.
 For each meson, the suppression factor acts only up to a maximum HNL mass due to kinematical constraints, which are the same constraints shown in Table \ref{tab:prodchannels} and Fig. \ref{fig:br2hnlLight}.
 Although the effect is small, the high luminosity of DUNE makes it possible to use this effect to set limits on the heavy neutral leptons parameters.\\

-Thus, each particle capable of producing active neutrinos can produce HNLs, leading to a suppression of the former.
-The latter happens even when only one mixing $|U_{\alpha4}|^2$ is turned on.
-In fact, we can see from Eqs.~(\ref{pimuon}) and (\ref{pielectron}) that, if we turn off either one of the mixings $|U_{\alpha4}|^2$, the production of the active neutrinos of flavor $\alpha$ is still suppressed by the factor $\Gamma^{\text{SM}}_\pi/\Gamma^{\text{BSM}}_\pi$.
+Thus, each particle capable of producing active neutrinos can now produce HNLs, leading to a suppression of active neutrinos at DUNE.
+The latter happens for all neutrino flavours even when only one mixing $|U_{\alpha4}|^2$ is turned on.
+In fact, we can see from Eqs.~(\ref{pimuon}) and (\ref{pielectron}) that, if we set $|U_{\alpha4}|^2=0$, the production of the active neutrinos $\nu_\alpha$ is still suppressed by the factor $\Gamma^{\text{SM}}_\pi/\Gamma^{\text{BSM}}_\pi$.
 As we will show further ahead, the reduction in the active neutrino flux would imply the possibility that they do not reach the DUNEND, decreasing the number of expected CC events at this facility.